cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 may consider involving more than two Aggregators as described for example in
 {{star-topo}}.
 Note however that some schemes are not compatible with this mode of operation, such as Poplar1.

+## Defense-in-Depth Measures

+Prio3 and Poplar1 are designed to resist some attacks that fall outside the main threat model for VDAFs.

+Broadly speaking, domain separation is used to prevent cross protocol attacks, in which data from evaluation of one VDAF translates to an attack against another.
+For example:

+1. Weak entropy sources: the VDAF algorithm ID is bound to each XOF invocation, thereby ensuring the outputs are different between VDAF invocations, even if the underlying randomness is the same.
+For example, two different instances of Prio3 would compute different measurement shares.

+1. Weak parameters: Prio3 variants that require joint randomness are subject to offline attacks against robustness.
+These attacks are feasible if the field size or number of proofs is sufficiently small.
+(See
+   {{security-multiproof}}.)
+The joint randomness derivation is bound to both the field (via the algorithm ID) and the number of proofs, thereby ensuring that joint randomness derived for weak parameters is not reused for stronger parameters.

+There are also some important limitations to be aware of.
+For example, Prio3 provides domain separation between families of circuits, but does not provide domain separation between instances of a circuit.
+Concretely, it is possible for Aggregators to accept a report for Prio3SumVec from a Client who disagrees with them on the value of `bits` and `length`.
+This is because there is no binding of the circuit parameters to the computation.

 # IANA Considerations